CristinaRuth/dev-together-madison/Learn/Workshops/Basics/GitHub/README.md

 ![Diagram showing typical developer workflow without source control](./images/workflow-without-scm.png "Typical individual developer workflow without source control")

-As you can see, the developer pushes code right to production.
+As you can see, the developer pushes code right to production. *(production is a term used to describe an environment wherein any code/functionality changes are exposed to the system's/app's users)*

 There are some crucial problems with this pattern:
 * Any mistakes go **right into production** - the work can't be tested anywhere except the developer's computer